 Either way, unless you have solid savings already, start putting some money aside while you do your research.
 Which brings me to my next tip…

 Don’t just pick a random course because it’s the closest or most convenient.
 These things need to be considered, but there is a lot more to it.
+You need to consider all of your options before deciding on one single course that matches all of your needs.
+Although, if your mind has already been made up, you can visit their site here to find out all of the important information that you’ll need for your course.

 First off, you want to make sure that the training you pick is certified with Yoga Alliance as a 200-hour training course.
 Most studios require their teachers to be registered with Yoga Alliance and you cannot be registered with anything less than 200 hours of yoga teacher training, so this will come in handy when you are ready to teach.
 This will also be useful when getting insured as a yoga teacher.
 See here for insurance for yoga teachers.